Olubukola-Olanrewaju/supermarket-sales-sql-project/README.md

 Supermarket sales dataset from Kaggle

-Key Insights
+## Key Insights

-* Giza and Alex branches have the highest customer ratings
+- Giza and Alex branches recorded the highest customer ratings
-* Cash and E-wallet are the most used payment methods
+- Cash and E-wallet are the most preferred payment methods
-* Some product lines generate more revenue than others
+- Product lines contribute differently to revenue and profit
+- Customer spending patterns vary by gender and customer type

+- ## Sample Queries
+Some of the analysis performed includes:
+- Total sales by branch
+- Sales by product line
+- Monthly sales trend
+- Customer rating analysis
  Conclusion

 This project helped me improve my SQL skills and understand data analysis.